chris-jielun-chen/chris-jielun-chen.github.io/README.md

 ### About
-I'm a second-year Ph.D. student at Caltech, advised by Garnet Chan and John Preskill.
+I'm a second-year Ph.D. student at Caltech, advised by Prof. [Garnet Chan](https://www.chan-lab.caltech.edu) and Prof. [John Preskill](http://theory.caltech.edu/~preskill/).
 I'm interested in tensor network methods and their applications in quantum chemistry and quantum computing.
 Recently I've been particularly interested in quantized tensor train (see [here](https://tensornetwork.org/functions/) for a good overview).

+Previously, I obtained my B.S. from UC Irvine with a double major in physics and computer science.
+I had research experiences with Prof. [Steve White](https://faculty.sites.uci.edu/dmrg/) on tensor network methods and with Prof. [Kieron Burke](https://www.chem.uci.edu/~kieron/dft/) on density functional theory.

 ### Publications
 1. *Quantum Fourier transform has small entanglement*\